breno-777/react-resize-it/README.md

 # React Resize It

 **React Resize It** is a lightweight and intuitive library designed for seamless resizing of containers in your React applications.
-With its user-friendly interface, developers can effortlessly adjust element sizes using just a few lines of code, enhancing both user experience and layout flexibility.
+With its user-friendly interface and support for customizable resize directions, developers can effortlessly adjust element sizes using just a few lines of code, enhancing both user experience and layout flexibility.

 ## Installation